-Baghdadi: Russia says it may have killed ISIS chief
+Russia says it may have killed ISIS leader Abu Bakr al-Baghdadi

 "I wouldn't believe the Russian sources based on anything they're hearing out of Syria."

-Baghdadi: An elusive and brutal leader
+An elusive and brutal leader

-Officials had long described the ISIS leader as enemy No. 1 in the fight against ISIS, and speculation had swirled over his whereabouts.
+Officials have long described the ISIS leader as enemy No. 1 in the fight against ISIS, and speculation has swirled over his whereabouts.

 Baghdadi has kept a low profile, speaking out in occasional videos and audio messages.

-He gave a sermon at a mosque in the Iraqi city of Mosul in 2014, in which he declared himself the leader of his envisaged Islamic caliphate.
+In a sermon at a Mosul, Iraq, mosque in 2014, he declared himself the leader of the Islamic caliphate.
 The sermon was filmed and widely watched around the world.

 US forces captured him in Falluja, Iraq, in 2004.
 At the time, he was considered a low-level al Qaeda member.

-He was freed in 2009, and within a year was the leader of Iraq's al Qaeda affiliate, heading up a renewed campaign of bombings and assassinations.
+He was freed in 2009, and within a year became the leader of Iraq's al Qaeda affiliate, heading up a renewed campaign of bombings and assassinations.
 Al Qaeda leaders later severed relations with him, saying he was insubordinate, killing too many civilians.

-As the leader of ISIS, which has seized and lost swaths of territory in Iraq and Syria, he earned a reputation for brutality.
+He earned a reputation for brutality as the leader of ISIS, which has seized and lost swaths of territory in Iraq and Syria.

 The extremist group brought a reign of terror and intimidation into areas where they gained control.
-And the brutality has continued, despite military setbacks.
+And the brutality has continued despite military setbacks.
 In one reported case, ISIS slaughtered 163 civilians and left their bodies in the street for days, the United Nations said.

 US authorities offered a $25 million reward for information leading to his capture.